 This post may contain affiliate links.
 Please read our disclosure policy.

 These cream cheese chocolate chip cookies are soft, chewy, and rich with thick centers and lightly crisp edges.
-Adding cream cheese and egg yolks to classic chocolate chip cookie dough creates a bakery-style texture that stays tender without becoming cakey or overly sweet.
+By adding cream cheese and egg yolks to a classic chocolate chip cookie dough, you get a bakery-style texture that stays tender for days without becoming cakey or overly sweet.
+If you’ve never made chocolate chip cookies with cream cheese before, this recipe is the perfect place to start.

 Since you are here, check out these cheesecake stuffed chocolate chip cookies, as well as these brown butter chocolate chip cookies.